Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Early access to sales for loyalty members

-- Bonus points during Diwali purchases
+- Bonus points during Deepvali purchases

 Bundle Discounts: Instead of simple percentage discounts, create value perception: